 To have a bench-mark standard of CEV emissions, a regular Volkswagen Golf causes between 91 – 164 CO2e/km depending on the models available.

-Table 1 is showing, the high intensity of manufacturing BEV (70g CO2e/km) as well as their usage emissions.
+Table 1 is showing, the high intensity of manufacturing electric cars (70g CO2e/km) as well as their usage emissions.
 However, not all of the above mentioned KPIs have been included in the calculation.
 The environmental impact of Lithium mining is not included, due to its low extend of research; Neither is the fossil fuel extraction of CEV within comparable studies.
 Furthermore, the disposal of batteries is not weighted for the very same reason mentioned for resource mining.

 The energy mix is the core of the topic to probe the environmental impact of BEV.
 Whereas table 1 distinguishes between the mixture of fossil fuels and renewable energies, no separation of nuclear power has been taken into account.
 For example, the energy sources of electricity generated in France states a massive 71.6% ratio of nuclear power in FY2017.
 This crucial information adds a spicy twist to the data provided as nuclear waste and the dangers of nuclear power plants haven’t been considered.